nikolayg/nikgrozev-website/_posts/blog/2014-10-13-c-pitfalls-for-java-devs-static-members-in-template-classes-part-2.md

 Cage<Bear>.instanceCount = 5;   // Valid in C#, Invalid in Java
 ```

-Also C# does not let you have an entry point (i.e. a Main method) in a template class.
+Also, C# does not let you have an entry point (i.e. a Main method) in a template class.